-What does Leasehold mean?
+What does a Leasehold mean in Thailand?

-What does Leasehold mean?
+What does a Leasehold mean in Thailand?

 A long-term leasehold contract is not just a contractual agreement, it is also a registrable legal interest against the freehold title document.
-Once registered, the lease becomes a lien upon the title deed.
-As a legal interest, it also means the lease can be bought and sold.
+Once registered, the lease on Thailand real estate becomes a lien upon the title deed.
+As a legal interest, it also means the lease can be bought, sold, and transferred.

 If the leasehold relates to land, the agreement would generally be a Land Lease Agreement (LLA).
 If the leasehold concerns an apartment, the agreement would generally be an Apartment Lease Agreement (ALA).

 It should be noted that leasehold renewals are not automatic and require paperwork at the land office at the end of each term to renew the lease.
-Without getting into complex legal terminology, the main point to understand is that the 30+30+30 year leasehold structure is not equivalent to a 90-year lease.
+Without getting into complex legal terminology, the main point to understand is that the 30+30+30-year leasehold structure is not equivalent to a 90-year lease.